Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 However, she says, questions linger over whether patients should be informed about a surgeon's other commitments, even if the risks of complications are low.

 "I think it's safe to say if patients were told, nobody would like it," Zuckerman says.
-"Nobody wants to feel like the doctor is going in and out their surgery.
+"Nobody wants to feel like the doctor is going in and out of their surgery."